What is an Inventory

 What Are Inventory Management Best Practices?

-- Regular Audits: Conducting frequent inventory audits to ensure accurate stock levels and identify discrepancies.
+- Regular Audits: Scheduling routine audits for inventory to confirm that stock levels are accurate and to identify discrepancies.

 - Automated Systems: Utilizing inventory management software to automate tracking, ordering, and reporting processes.

-- Demand Forecasting: Implementing accurate forecasting methods to predict future inventory needs based on historical data and market trends.
+- Demand Forecasting: Utilizing accurate forecasting methods to predict future inventory needs based on historical data and market trends.

 - Establishing Reorder Points: Setting clear reorder points to trigger automatic restocking and prevent stockouts.